 The purpose of this chart is to show that a wide range of performance characteristics exists among shingle that may look nearly identical.

-Testing of six different 3-tab brands and seven different laminated (architectural) brands for compliance with ASTM standards was performed by a forensic engineering firm (Jim Koontz & Assoc).
+Testing of six different 3-tab brands and seven different laminated (architectural/dimensional) brands for compliance with ASTM standards was performed by a forensic engineering firm (Jim Koontz & Assoc).

 - The text in green font shows the ASTM minimum requirements.

 - The text in red font shows the shingles that failed to comply with the ASTM minimum requirements

 - The designations H and L indicate the high and low scores in each column.

 - The yellow highlighted numbers show the difference between high and low numbers in each column.

 The numbers in the far right column (70% and 78%) show the overall difference between these commonly available shingles.

 There are two main factors that affect the quality of asphalt shingles:

 The thickness of the fiberglass mat, and of the asphalt layers.
 Thick shingles will last longer than thin ones.